 The media played a significant role in reinforcing these gendered expectations.
 Coverage of Harris: instead of focusing on her policy proposals or extensive experience, headlines were dominated by discussions of her tone, facial expressions, and whether she was “relatable” enough.

-Arkansas Republican Gov. Sarah Huckabee Sanders said that Harris “doesn’t have anything keeping her humble” because of this, and J.D.
+Arkansas Republican Gov. Sarah Huckabee Sanders said that Harris “doesn’t have anything keeping her humble” because of her lack of biological-children, and J.D.
 Vance is well-criticized for his childless-cat-lady comments.

 Studies have found that media coverage of women candidates is less frequent, and when it does happen, it is much more likely to include commentary on their appearance and demeanor compared to male candidates.